Go Back Up

 Keycard entry systems can also be integrated with Alarm.com Business Activity Analytics to monitor important data and insights, such as occupancy and crowd control.

 Note below some of the most common areas for commercial security access control systems.
-These include:

 • Corporate Offices With Multiple Locations: Set access levels based on employees’ roles and responsibilities throughout all areas and locations.